Jordan-Tagni/Jordan-De-Kenang/README.md

 # Jordan-De-Kenang
-I'am a mathematician an I use python for my program and simulations.
+Hello, I'm Jordan, a mathematician that uses python for my programming and simulations.